Refraction testEye test - refraction; Vision test - refraction; Refraction

 You sit in a chair that has a special device (called a phoroptor or refractor) attached to it.
-You look through the device and focus on an eye chart 20 feet away.
+You look through the device and focus on an eye chart 20 feet (6 meters) away.
 The device contains lenses of different strengths that can be moved into your view.
 The test is performed one eye at a time.

 The eye doctor performing the test will ask if the chart appears more or less clear when different lenses are in place.